wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 > Consul is "a multi-cloud service networking platform to connect and secure any service across any runtime platform and public or private cloud".<a target="_blank" href="https://www.youtube.com/watch?v=Aq1uTozNajI" title="HashiConf Oct 15 2019">*</a><a target="_blank" href="https://www.hashicorp.com/resources/consul-service-mesh-deep-dive">*</a>

-> "Consul is a datacenter runtime that provides service discovery, configuration, and orchestration."

 {% include whatever.html %}

-"PROTIP:" flags information unique to this website, based on my personal research and experience.

 ## Most Popular Websites about Consul